akidee/schema.js/README.markdown

 	);

 	assert.strictEqual(
-		errors.length,
-		0
+		validation.isError(),
+		false
 	);

+You see, that you can even define fallbacks for single properties.
+(More documentation later.)
-You find this example in test.js
+You find this example in test.js.

 ## License